islamelnabarawy/sc2gym/README.md

-## PySC2 OpenAI Gym Environments
+# PySC2 OpenAI Gym Environments

 OpenAI Gym Environments for the StarCraft II PySC2 environment.

-This is still a work in progress.
+## Installation:

+After cloning the repository, you can use the environments in one of two ways:

+1. Add the directory where you cloned the repo to your `PYTHON_PATH`
+2. Install the package in development mode using pip: `pip install -e .`

+If you use the first option, you need to manually make sure the dependencies are installed.

+The second option will install the package into your `pip` environment as a link to the directory, so it will reflect the changes when you `git pull` or make any changes to the code.

+## Usage:

+You need the following minimum code to run any environment:

+Import gym and this package:

+    import gym
+    import sc2gym.envs

+Import and initialize absl.flags: (this is due to `pysc2`)

+    from absl import flags
+    FLAGS = flags.FLAGS
+    FLAGS(sys.argv)

+Create and initialize the specific environment as indicated in the next section.

+## Available environemnts:

+### SC2Game:

+The full StarCraft II game environment.
+Specify the map as follows:

+    env = gym.make('SC2Game-v0')
+    env.settings['map_name'] = '<desired map name>'

+Versions:
+- `SC2Game-v0`: The full game with complete access to action and observation space.

+#### Notes:
+- The action space for this environment doesn't require the call to `functionCall` like `pysc2` does.
+You just need to call it with an array of action and arguments.
+It will check the first element in the array (the action) and make sure it's available before trying to pass it along to the `pysc2` environment.
+- This environment doesn't specify the `observation_space` and `action_space` members like traditional `gym` environments.
+Instead, it provides access to the `observation_spec` and `action_spec` objects from the `pysc2` environment.

-### Notes:
+### General Notes:
-* The environment is currently defined the same way for all the mini games.
-* The action_space and observation_space member variables are not being set, instead there is an action_spec and observation_spec, which come directly from the pysc2 environment.
-* Per the Gym environment specifications, the reset function returns an observation, and the step function returns a tuple (observation, reward, done, info), where info is an empty dictionary and the observation is the full observation object from the pysc2 environment.
+* Per the Gym environment specifications, the reset function returns an observation, and the step function returns a tuple (observation, reward, done, info), where info is an empty dictionary and the observation is the observation object from the pysc2 environment.
 The reward is the same as observation.reward, and done is equal true if observation.step_type is LAST.
-* In addition to step() and reset(), the environment defines a save_replay() method, that takes a single parameter, replay_dir, which is the name of the replay directory to save to inside the `StarCraft II/Replays/` folder.
+* In addition to step() and reset(), the environments define a save_replay() method, that takes a single parameter, replay_dir, which is the name of the replay directory to save to inside the `StarCraft II/Replays/` folder.
-* The examples folder contains an example of using this environment.
+* The examples folder contains examples of using the various environments.
-There are two functions defined in there, random_action() and move_to_beacon().
-The random_action() function was tested with each of the environment.
-The move_to_beacon() function has the scripted agent example from pysc2.